You Earned a Ticket!

 California's state assessments are delivered toward the end of the school year in English and math for grades 3 to 8 and for 11th grade.
 (Curious what the tests look like?
 Try it!)

-The report includes prior year scores, which can help understand whether the student is generally keeping pace with grade level expectations, falling behind, or advancing.
+The report includes prior year scores, which can help parents understand whether the student is generally keeping pace with grade level expectations in English Language Arts/Literacy (ELA), falling behind, or advancing.
+The report also provides school and state averages so parents can compare their students with their peers.

 Find much more information about the CAASPP tests here: startingsmarter.org.
-These tests are used as part of the California School Dashboard, which we introduce in Ed100 Lesson 9.7.
+These tests are part of the California School Dashboard, which we introduce in Ed100 Lesson 9.7.

 The CAASPP tests are 'adaptive.'
 Administered online, they present each student with questions of varying difficulty to assess their level in as few questions as possible.